Clockwork: History

 The earliest known example of a clockwork set-up is the Antikythera mechanism.
 This device functioned as a geared analogue computer after its creation during the first-century BCE timeframe, being somewhat astrolabe-like, and had been designed for calculating astronomical positions and particularly listing eclipses.
 Recovered from a Greek shipwreck a long while after its creation, its nature was a mystery after its initial rediscovery due to various points of damage.
-There are many other accounts of clockwork devices in Ancient Greece, even in its mythology, and said mechanism itself is sophisticated enough to indicate a significant history of lesser devices leading up to its creation.
+There are many other accounts of clockwork devices in Ancient Greece, and its mythology, and it is said that the mechanism itself is sophisticated enough to indicate a significant history of lesser devices leading up to its creation.

-At some point, this level of sophistication in clockwork technology was lost or forgotten in Europe, and only returned when brought from the Islamic world after the Crusades, along with other knowledge leading to the Renaissance.
-Clockwork finally recovered the equivalent of pre-Roman technological levels in the 14th century.

 As in Greek mythology, there are ambitious automation claims in the legends of other cultures.
 For example, in Jewish legend, Solomon used his wisdom to design a throne with mechanical animals which hailed him as king when he ascended it; upon sitting down an eagle would place a crown upon his head, and a dove would bring him a Torah scroll.
 It's also said that when King Solomon stepped upon the throne, a mechanism was set in motion.
 As soon as he stepped upon the first step, a golden ox and a golden lion each stretched out one foot to support him and help him rise to the next step.
 On each side, the animals helped the King up until he was comfortably seated upon his throne.

 In ancient China, a curious account of automation is found in the Lie Zi text, written in the 3rd century BC.
 Within it, there is a description of a much earlier encounter between King Mu of Zhou (1023-957 BC) and a mechanical engineer known as Yan Shi, an 'artificer'.
 The latter proudly presented the king with a life-size, human-shaped figure of his mechanical handiwork (Wade-Giles spelling):